notaryproject/specifications/specs/signature-specification.md

 ## Storage

 This section describes how Notary v2 signatures are stored in the OCI Distribution conformant registry.
-Notary v2 uses [OCI artifact manifest][oci-artifact-manifest] to store the signature in the repository.
+Notary v2 uses [OCI artifact manifest][oci-artifact-manifest] to store the signature in the registry.
 The media type of the signature manifest is `application/vnd.oci.artifact.manifest.v1+json`.
 The signature manifest has an artifact type that specifies it's a Notary V2 signature, a reference to the manifest of the artifact being signed, a blob referencing the signature, and a collection of annotations.